George II of Great Britain: Early life

+Birth and family

 George was born in the city of Hanover in Germany, followed by his sister, Sophia Dorothea, three years later.
 Their parents, George Louis, Hereditary Prince of Brunswick-Lüneburg (later King George I of Great Britain), and Sophia Dorothea of Celle, both committed adultery.
-In 1694 the marriage was dissolved on the pretext that Sophia had abandoned her husband.
+In 1694 the marriage was dissolved on the pretext that Sophia Dorothea had abandoned her husband.
 She was confined to Ahlden House and denied access to her two children, who probably never saw their mother again.

 George spoke only French, the language of diplomacy and the court, until the age of four, after which he was taught German by one of his tutors, Johann Hilmar Holstein.
 In addition to French and German, he also learned English and Italian, and studied genealogy, military history, and battle tactics with particular diligence.

 George's second cousin once removed, Queen Anne, ascended the thrones of England, Scotland, and Ireland in 1702.
-She had no surviving children, and by the Act of Settlement 1701, the English Parliament designated Anne's closest Protestant blood relatives, George's grandmother Sophia and her descendants, as Anne's heirs in England and Ireland.
+Though she had had seventeen pregnancies, of which five resulted in live births, her only surviving child died in 1700.
+By the Act of Settlement 1701, therefore, the English Parliament designated Anne's closest Protestant blood relations, George's grandmother Sophia and her descendants, as Anne's heirs in England and Ireland.
 Consequently, after his grandmother and father, George was third in line to succeed Anne in two of her three realms.
 He was naturalized as an English subject in 1705 by the Sophia Naturalization Act, and in 1706 he was made a Knight of the Garter and created Duke and Marquess of Cambridge, Earl of Milford Haven, Viscount Northallerton, and Baron Tewkesbury in the Peerage of England.
 England and Scotland united in 1707 to form the Kingdom of Great Britain, and jointly accepted the succession as laid down by the English Act of Settlement.